List of Sanrio characters: Corocorokuririn (1998)

-Kuririn, Sakura, and their children were modelled on real life hamsters that were kept at the office of Sanrio.
+Kuririn, Sakura, and their children were modeled on real life hamsters that were kept at the office of Sanrio.
 Kuririn's fictional birthday, February 4, was based on the date the hamster was brought to the office.
 New owners for the real life hamster offspring were solicited from among readers of Sanrio's Strawberry Newspaper who also coined some of the names used for the fictional hamster children.
 A manga called Kuririn Diary (クリリン日記, Kuririn Nikki) was published in the Strawberry Newspaper and in both Japanese and English online.
 The manga blends reality and fiction by including photographs of the real hamsters with drawings of the fictional characters.